-(equivalent to Equation A13 in Appendix $\ref{eq:A}$).
+(equivalent to Equation A13 in Appendix A).
 A positive phase shift is indicative of vertical water movement and semi-confined conditions (Roeloffs et al., 1989; Xue et al., 2016).
-In such cases, We note that the concept of BE is no longer valid describes a surface load sharing between matrix and pore water, which only exists under semi-confined to confined conditions, and that values of BE do not necessarily indicate the state of confinement (Turnadge et al., 2019).
+We note that the concept of BE describes a surface load sharing between matrix and pore water, which only exists under semi-confined to confined conditions, and that values of BE do not necessarily indicate the state of confinement (Turnadge et al., 2019).